SAFCSP-Team/interface/README.md

 |Java interface|[Intercface classes (Tutorial)](https://www.youtube.com/watch?v=GhslBwrRsnw)|

 **Problem**

-Calculate the area of geometrical shapes Using the Interface concept.
+Calculate the area of the geometrical shape Using the Interface concept.

 **Implementation**

-* Create an interface Shape that declares a single method calculateArea().
+* Create an interface named `Shape` which should contain only one method called `calculateArea()`.
-* Create multiple classes that implement the Shape interface and provide their implementations for the calculateArea() method.
+* Create `Rectangle` and `Circle` classes that implement the Shape interface and provide their implementations for the calculateArea() method.

 ```Java
 public class Main {